Inuit user needs documented across Nunavut, Canada: Reports release key messages for polar environmental service providers

 The Nunavut-wide and 8 community-specific reports (in English and regional dialects of Inuktut) are available here.

-At ice floe edge.
-Photo: Andrew Arreak.
+At the ice floe edge outside Pond Inlet, Nunavut.
+Photo credits: Andrew Arreak.

 The 50+ member Canadian team, comprising Inuit, northern, and southern researchers, surveyed 360 community members across eight communities in Nunavut.
 Survey questions were designed with input from team members, service providers, Inuit organizations, governments and others.
 The survey aimed to address community concerns that current environmental information and forecasting services are not easy to use, access, or understand.
 Forecasting information is not always accurate for local conditions, and increasingly unpredictable environmental conditions have made it harder and riskier for Nunavummiut (people of Nunavut) to hunt and travel safely.